SmartRefer/ERC-223-REFER-Development-Library/README.md

-Crowdsale factory is a collection of smart contracts made for ICOs based on the ERC223 standard.
+SmartRefer's Crowdsale Factory is a collection of smart contracts made for Ethereum-based crowdsales using the ERC223 standard.
-Before launching our ICO, we did an exhaustive technical research on different patterns of launching an ICO, different token types and most common issues ICO encountered.
-Currently, there are no ICO boilerplates based on the ERC223 standard.
-We built this library to help other projects fast-track launching ICO based on ERC223 standard proposed by @dexaran.
+Before launching our platform's Pre-Sale, we did exhaustive technical research on different patterns of launching various crowdsales, different contract types and the most common issues encountered.
+Currently, there are no crowdsale boilerplates based on the ERC223 standard.
+We built the world's first comprehensive ERC223 library to help other Ethereum-based projects fast-track their development.
+Based on ERC223 standard proposed by @dexaran.
 Our code was heavily inspired by Zeppelin Solutions library.

 We tried to be as thorough as possible while writing comments so that this could be a valuable learning resource for programmers transition into learning solidity.
 # Advantages